scopplestone/testing/docs/userguide/features-and-models/DSMC.md

 ## Direct Simulation Monte Carlo
-## Fokker-Planck Collision Operator \label{sec:fpflow}

-The implementation of the FP-based collision operator is based on the publications by [@Gorji2014] and [@Pfeiffer2017].
-It is a method, which allows the simulation of gas flows in the continuum and transitional regime, where the DSMC method is computationally too expensive.
-The collision integral is hereby approximated by a drift and diffusion process

-$$  \left.\frac{\partial f}{\partial t}\right|_{\mathrm{coll}}\approx-\sum_{i=1}^3 {\frac{\partial }{\partial v_i}(A_i f)+\frac{1}{2}\sum_{i=1}^3 \sum_{j=1}^3\frac{\partial ^2 }{\partial v_i\partial v_j}(D_{ij}f)}, $$

-where $\mathbf{A}$ is the drift vector and $\mathcal{D}$ the diffusion matrix.

-The current implementation supports:

-- 2 different methods: Cubic and Ellipsoidal Statistical (ES)
-- Single species, monatomic and polyatomic gases
-- Thermal non-equilibrium with rotational and vibrational excitation (continuous or quantized treatment)
-- 2D/Axisymmetric simulations
-- Variable time step (adaption of the distribution according to the maximal relaxation factor and linear scaling)

-Relevant publications of the developers:

-- Implementation of the cubic Fokker-Planck in PICLas [@Pfeiffer2017]
-- Comparison of the cubic and ellipsoidal statistical Fokker-Planck [@Jun2019]
-- Simulation of a nozzle expansion (including the pressure chamber) with ESBGK, ESFP and coupled ESBGK-DSMC, comparison to experimental measurements [@Pfeiffer2019a]

-To enable the simulation with the FP module, the respective compiler setting has to be activated:

-    PICLAS_TIMEDISCMETHOD = FP-Flow

-A parameter file and species initialization file is required, analogous to the DSMC setup.
-It is recommended to utilize a previous DSMC parameter file to ensure a complete simulation setup.
-To enable the simulation with the FP methods, select the Fokker-Planck method, cubic (`=1`) and ES (`=2`):

-    Particles-FP-CollModel = 2

-The vibrational excitation can be controlled with the following flags, including the choice between continuous and quantized vibrational energy:

-    Particles-FP-DoVibRelaxation = T
-    Particles-FP-UseQuantVibEn   = T

-An octree cell refinement until the given number of particles is reached can be utilized, which corresponds to an equal refinement in all three directions (x,y,z):

-    Particles-FP-DoCellAdaptation = T
-    Particles-FP-MinPartsPerCell  = 10

-A coupled FP-DSMC simulation can be enabled, where the FP method will be utilized if the number density $[\text{m}^{-3}]$ is above a certain value:

-    Particles-CoupledFPDSMC       = T
-    Particles-FP-DSMC-SwitchDens  = 1E22

-The flag `Particles-DSMC-CalcQualityFactors` controls the output of quality factors such as mean/maximal relaxation factor (mean: average over a cell, max: maximal value within the octree), max rotational relaxation factor, which are defined as

-$$ \frac{\Delta t}{\tau} < 1,$$

-where $\Delta t$ is the chosen time step and $1/\tau$ the relaxation frequency.
-The time step should be chosen as such that the relaxation factors are below unity.
-The `FP_DSMC_Ratio` gives the percentage of the sampled time during which the FP model was utilized.
-In a couple FP-DSMC simulation this variable indicates the boundary between FP and DSMC.
-However, a value below 1 can occur for pure FP simulations due to low particle numbers, when an element is skipped.
-Additionally, the Prandtl number utilized by the ESFP model is given.

 To enable the simulation with DSMC, an appropriate time discretization method including the DSMC module should be chosen before the code compilation.
 A stand-alone DSMC simulation can be enabled by compiling PICLas with the following parameter